MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicy.md

     \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
     \[AppliesToCombinations \<String\[\]\>\]: Which authentication method combinations this configuration applies to.
-Must be an allowedCombinations object that's defined for the authenticationStrengthPolicy.
+Must be an allowedCombinations object defined for the authenticationStrengthPolicy.
-The only possible value for fido2combinationConfigurations is 'fido2'.
+For fido2combinationConfigurations use 'fido2', for x509certificatecombinationconfiguration use 'x509CertificateSingleFactor' or 'x509CertificateMultiFactor'.
   \[CreatedDateTime \<DateTime?\>\]: The datetime when this policy was created.
   \[Description \<String\>\]: The human-readable description of this policy.
   \[DisplayName \<String\>\]: The human-readable display name of this policy.